-- 15. CPCs shall ensure that for purse seiners flying their flag and fishing for bigeye, yellowfin or skipjack tunas on FADs the following provisional limits are not exceeded: - No more than 500 instrumental buoys are active at any one time in relation to each of its vessels through such measures as for example the verification of telecommunication bills. - 16.
-The Commission shall review the provisional limits laid down in point 15 at its 2016 Annual Meeting following the advice of SCRS and the conclusions of the FAD Working Group.
+- 16. CPCs shall ensure that for purse seiners flying their flag and fishing for bigeye, yellowfin or skipjack tunas on FADs the following provisional limits are not exceeded: - No more than 500 instrumental buoys are active at any one time in relation to each of its vessels through such measures as, for example, the verification of telecommunication bills. - 17.
+The Commission shall review the provisional limits laid down in paragraph 16 at its 2016 Annual Meeting following the advice of SCRS and the conclusions of the Ad Hoc Working Group on FADs.